beve-org/beve/README.md

 }
 ```

-The `"index"` should refer to an array of types, from zero to one less than the count of types.

-The `"value"` is any JSON value.
+The `"index"` referred to an array of types, from zero to one less than the count of types, and `"value"` was any JSON value.

 ### 2 - Matrices